Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Asynchronous-Synchronous Composition of GFW-Nets

 The preservation of component properties in their AS-composition is the main problem we address in the paper.
 For this purpose, instead of considering the AS-composition of LGWF-nets directly, we will analyze an underlying \emph{abstract interface}.
 It is an LGWF-net that models how components interact.
-Component and interface models are related via \emph{morphisms} discussed in the following section.
+Component models are mapped on corresponding subnets in an interface net via \emph{morphisms} discussed in the following section.
 Then in Section \ref{sec:main}, we will apply these morphisms to achieve the preservation of component soundness in the AS-composition.

-\section{Abstraction and refinement in GWF-nets based on morphisms}
+\section{Abstraction and Refinement in GWF-Nets Based on Morphisms}

 This section describes a basic technique supporting abstraction and refinement in Petri nets based on $\alpha$-morphisms.
-We discuss the properties of $\alpha$-morphisms relevant to GWF-nets.
-These properties are further used to address the problem of preserving LGWF-net soundness in their AS-composition.
+We study the properties of $\alpha$-morphisms relevant to GWF-nets.
+These properties are further used to address the problem of preserving the soundness of LGWF-nets in their AS-composition.

-\subsection{Place refinement and $\alpha$-morphisms}
+\subsection{Place Refinement and $\alpha$-Morphisms}

-A class of \emph{$\alpha$-morphisms} has been introduced in \citep{Bernardinello2013} to support abstraction and refinement in safe Petri nets covered by sequential components.
+The class of \emph{$\alpha$-morphisms} was introduced in \cite{Bernardinello2013} to support abstraction and refinement in Petri nets covered by sequential components.
 An $\alpha$-morphism example is provided in Fig. \ref{alpha_ex}, where refinement of places is depicted by shaded subnets, i.e., the subnet $N_1(\omr{p_2})$ in $N_1$ refines the place $p_2$ in $N_2$.
 Refinement of transitions is explicitly given by their names, i.e., two transitions $f_1$ and $f_2$ in $N_1$ refine the same transition $f$ in $N_2$.
 In other words, refinement may lead to splitting transitions of an abstract net.
 After providing the formal definition of $\alpha$-morphisms, we also discuss the general intuition behind them.